""

 Students are encouraged to visit the Inclusive Mobility website, where they can find information about inclusion and the services offered by universities and other institutions for international students.
 The website provides details on specific universities and countries, as well as student experiences.

-You should make a thorough inquiry about facilities and services for students with disabilities at the host institution.
-You must also inform the host institution of your disability or illness as soon as possible to ensure you receive the best possible services from the start of your studies.
+Students should make a thorough inquiry about facilities and services for students with disabilities at the host institution.
+They must also inform the host institution of their disability or illness as soon as possible to ensure they receive the best possible services from the start of the studies.

 The following websites contain useful information about access and services for university students with disabilities: